jason9075/KuanJiaPo/README.md

 - Docker Compose setup for the detector, web server and database
 - Optional `nix develop` shell for local development
 - Experimental two-way voice chat using WebRTC
+- Append `?autocall=true` to automatically start the voice call

 ## Requirements